Ages 35-40, First Years Overseas

 I also thought about some other businesses.
 The problem is that I didn't have the money or the quality partners to get anything going quickly.

-Notably, I had previous friends who I had helped in Thailand when they ran out of money, going back to 1995.
-I had not just lent but had given them money, and also given them work instead of doing the work myself.
-However, they were still unsuccessful here, most of them departing before the 1997 crash.
-They had typically gone back to their home country, and in the ensuing years had become successful.
 One guy had started his own business and was telling me how successful he was, sending photos of his lavish overseas vacations and wedding, talking about how rich he had become, etc., like he was rubbing it in.
 He had gone completely broke in Thailand and I had GIVEN him money and work.
 Did he reciprocate?
 No. He had an awful website, and I offered to fix it up for him for cheap, but he refused that, too.
 However, he continued to egotistically rub in how successful he was.

 I learned how to live like a Thai and poor person, not just theoretically but real life experience.